Republican Party efforts to disrupt voting after the 2024 United States presidential election: Redistricting

 As of October 2025, Republicans have implemented redistricting initiatives in Texas, Missouri, and North Carolina, (totaling seven new Republican leaning seats in the House of Representatives) and have proposed initiatives in Ohio, Florida, Indiana, Kansas, Nebraska, New Hampshire, and Utah.
 Trump has pressured Republican politicians across the country to participate in redistricting, with Trump associates threatening primary challenges against Republican officials who did not comply.
 Trump believed that redistricting (alongside ending mail-in voting) would give the Republican Party an additional 100-seat majority in the House of Representatives.
 Political analysts warned that this redistricting could lead to the Republican Party controlling the House for decades.

 Proof-of-citizenship

 Several laws attempting to require proof-of-citizenship for voting were introduced in 2025, including in Texas and Florida.

-Appointment of election denial activists to local election boards
+Appointment of election deniers to local election boards

-Since the 2024 elections, election denial activists have been working in local boards of elections and elections offices across the United States, including in Georgia and Arizona.
-Some of the activists have ties to the Election Integrity Network.
+Since the 2024 elections, election deniers have been working in local boards of elections and elections offices across the United States, including in Georgia and Arizona.
+Some of the election deniers have ties to the Election Integrity Network.